venkiplus/nytimes/README.md

 Welcome to your Moovweb project!
 Moovweb is a great way to build a compelling front-end for a website.
 The files in this project describe the changes we want to make to the front end of a site.
 There's places in this project to add new images (assets/images/), styles (assets/stylesheets/) and even manipulate HTML (scripts/).

 This is a sample project, so you will find the code commented to help you follow what is happening.
+It is a fairly complex example, and therefore suitable for an intermediate/advanced user of Moovweb.
+For a simpler project, try the [Moovweb blog project](http://github.com/moovweb-demos/moovweb-blog).

 ## Before Running This